Produce This! - Diversifying the Classics

 We are also available to supply additional support for productions as necessary, including creating a bilingual script, and to translate or adapt any play not on the list below.
 Please contact Barbara Fuchs at fuchsbar@humnet.ucla.edu for further information.

-Based on the same episode of Cervantes’s novel as the lost Fletcher/Shakespeare work Cardenio, Guillén’s version is an over-the-top tale of love and deception, ranging from absurdist comedy to telenovela machinations.
+Based on the same episode of Cervantes’s novel as the lost Fletcher/Shakespeare work Cardenio, Castro’s version is an over-the-top tale of love and deception, ranging from absurdist comedy to telenovela machinations.
 Cardenio loves Lucinda, who is also pursued by Cardenio’s master, the Marqués Fernando, whom Lucinda wants nothing to do with.
 Dorotea, previously seduced and abandoned by Fernando, teams up with Cardenio so they can both regain their former lovers.
-The drama is punctuated with the mad fits of Don Quixote, who imitates the knights of ages past and declaims in faux medieval tones, both amusing and alarming the barber, the priest, and the squire.
+The drama is punctuated with the mad fits of Don Quixote, who imitates the knights of ages past and declaims in faux medieval tones, amusing and alarming all.

 Substantial roles: 4 male, 2 female.

-The Pretender, or A Man Beside Himself by Ruiz de Alarcón
+The Pretender, or A Man Beside Himself, by Juan Ruiz de Alarcón

 Substantial roles: 4 male, 3 female.